blambeau/phd/writing/NOTES.md

     * How to change captions' font??

-    * Replace equation -> relation.
-All equations should probably have a number.

 * 2011.06.24 - To discuss with Axel

   * The integration of all models in a coherent framework can be seen